 - Remove excess cleaning solution with a wet/dry vac

-- Finally, rinse the area with clean water and allow it to air dry
+- Finally, rinse and allow them to air dry

 - Importance of looks